Rockingham

 AreaSearch assessment of residential development activity positions Rockingham among the top 25% of areas assessed nationwide

-Interestingly, developers are building more traditional houses than the current mix suggests at Census, indicating strong demand for family homes.
+New developments consist of 82.0% detached dwellings and 18.0% townhouses or apartments, preserving Rockingham's low-density character with a focus on detached housing appealing to space-seeking buyers.
+Notably, developers are building more traditional houses than the current mix suggests (64.0% at Census), indicating strong demand for family homes despite density pressures.
 With around 270 people per dwelling approval, Rockingham exhibits a developing market.
-Future projections anticipate an addition of 3,771 residents by 2041.
-If current development rates persist, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.
+Future projections estimate Rockingham will add 3,747 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development